Family First New Zealand: Same-sex marriage opposition

+Anti-transgender campaigns

+Family First have run a number of campaigns advocating against transgender rights in New Zealand, and have been accused of transphobia by many LGBTQ advocates.

-In 2017, Family First launched a campaign called "AskMeFirst" to stop people born male that identify as female, or transgender women, using female-only facilities like toilets and changing rooms.
+In 2017, Family First launched a campaign called "AskMeFirst" to stop transgender women using female-only facilities like toilets and changing rooms.
 Family First drew media attention when it released a video entitled "Ask Me First About School Toilet Privacy: Laura" which focused on a high school girl and her mother's opposition to a transgender student using the female toilets at her school.
-Tranzaction spokesperson Linda Whitehead and RainbowYouth spokesperson Toni Duder criticised Family First for promoting transphobia.
+Tranzaction and RainbowYouth criticised Family First for promoting transphobia.

-Sex or gender self-identification

 In 2018, Family First objected to the New Zealand Government's proposal to ease the process for changing one's gender on their birth certificate.
 While applicants wanting to change the gender on their birth certificate then had to go through a lengthy process in the Family Court, the Government proposed a simple statutory declaration.
-Family First Director McCoskrie claimed that changing birth certificates would promote unscientific gender ideology and tell medical professionals "that they got it wrong at time of birth."
+Family First Director McCoskrie claimed that changing birth certificates would promote "unscientific gender ideology" and tell medical professionals "that they got it wrong at time of birth."
 In 2021, the Births, Deaths, Marriages, and Relationships Registration Act 2021 became law and allows people to change the sex or gender on their birth certificates without having to physically change their sex.
 It also allows the guardian of a child under 16 to change their child's nominated sex, and 16 or 17-year olds to change their nominated sex by statutory declaration without the consent of their legal guardian.

+Prior to the 2023 general election, Family First launched a campaign and website centred around the question "What is a woman?" with an online petition asking "that 'woman' is to be defined as 'an adult human female' in all our laws, public policies and regulations".
+Conservative groups criticised the decision by three media outlets to not run full-page newspaper ads from the campaign; political party NZ First said the outlets were curtailing freedom of speech.

+The Advertising Standards Authority ruled that a complaint against a billboard from the campaign was "upheld in part" and "not upheld in part".
+They said the identity of the advertiser was not easily recognised, and that while some consumers would be offended by the ad it was not likely to cause harm or serious offence.
+Earlier in the year, following a similar question of UK Labour leader Keir Starmer, Prime Minister Chris Hipkins had struggled to answer radio host Sean Plunket's question to "define a woman".